Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Abstract

 \section{Abstract}

-Out of thermal equilibrium, bosonic quantum systems can Bose-condense away from the ground state, featuring a macroscopic occupation of an excited state, or even of multiple states in the so-called Bose-selection scenario.
-While theory has been developed describing such effects as they result from the nonequilibrium kinetics of quantum jumps, a theoretical understanding, and the development of practical strategies, to control and drive the system into desired Bose condensation patterns have been lacking.
-We show how fine-tuned single or multiple condensate modes, including their relative occupation, can be engineered by coupling the system to artificial quantum baths.
-Moreover, we propose a Bose `condenser', experimentally implementable in a superconducting circuit, where bath engineering is realized via auxiliary driven-damped two-level systems, that induces targeted Bose condensation into eigenstates of a chain of resonators.
+Out of thermal equilibrium, bosonic quantum systems can Bose-condense away from the ground state, featuring a macroscopic occupation of an excited state or even of multiple states in the so-called Bose-selection scenario.
+In previous work, a theory was developed that predicts, in which states a driven-dissipative ideal Bose gas condenses.
+Here, we address the inverse problem: Given a target state with desired condensate fractions in certain single-particle states, how can this configuration be achieved by tuning available control parameters?
+Which type of experimental setup allows for flexible condensation control?
+We solve these problems, on the one hand, by proposing a Bose `condenser', experimentally implementable in a superconducting circuit, where targeted Bose condensation into eigenstates of a chain of resonators is driven through the coupling to artificial quantum baths, realized via auxiliary two-level systems.
+On the other, we develop a theory to solve the inverse problem based on linear programming methods.
 We further discuss the engineering of transition points between different Bose condensation configurations, which may find application for amplification, heat-flow control, and the design of highly-structured quantum baths.